aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/mathelementbase/_index.md

 ---
 title: MathElementBase
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Base class for IMathElement with the implementation of some methods that are common to all inherited classes For internal use only.
+description:  Base class for IMathElement with the implementation of some methods that are common to all inherited classes For internal use only.
 type: docs
 weight: 320